FamilySearch/pewpew/README.md

 <code>repeat(*n*)</code> | Creates an array of null values with a length of *n*.
 This is useful when used within a `for_each` expression to have the `select` expression evaluated multiple times.
 Example: `repeat(10)`

 ##### Example 1
-If we have an HTTP response with the following body
+With an HTTP response with the following body

 ```json
 { "session": "abc123" }
 ```

-and our provides section is defined as:
+and a provides section defined as:

 ```yaml
 provides: